 So how do you catch more fish nymphing?
 These techniques apply to more than nymphing though.
 The rower plays the key role in how the boat is doing and the use of the net.
 You gotta row the same speed as the water or your whole drift is moot.

 This is an article I write yearly, or twice, to get the word out to those who are ignorant of the fact that the rower plays the biggest role in nymph fishing.

 Those who Row or Why do some catch more nymphing than others.

 - Row the same speed as the water for nymphing success.
 Fish hate slipping, sliding, and dragging fly patterns subsurface.
 So if the boat is hauling ass downstream, or god forbid the feller is pushing down stream with the oars, I see it everyday, then the boat might as well be on a booze cruise, cause ain’t nobody catching them in that boat.

 - That means the rower has to engage those overpriced paddles into the water.
-Dip them into the water, pull back slwign the boat, and repeat.
+Dip them into the water, pull back slowing the boat to match the current speed, and repeat.
 Repeat.
 Repeat.

 - You gotta watch the flies whether it be the bobber, or a blind dry fly and keep the boat moving at approximately the same seed as the current.
 You get better at it with practice.
 You gotta start doing it or the whole deal is moot.
 It think we covered that but by watching other boats out there including maybe your buddies screwing the dog, not everybody has heard it.

 You gotta teach your friends this rowing game.
 It is up to you if you are the reader saying, YES SQUEEKY I KNOW THIS BUT MY BUDDIES ARE NOT TOO SMART!
 Take the bull by the horns and educate those friends of yours and ours!